 Nobody sees a flower really; it is so small.
-We haven't time, and to see takes time -

 like to have a friend takes time.